Halacha Date: 12 Adar 5781 February 24 2021

 This was indeed the custom of Maran Rabbeinu Ovadia Yosef zt”l who would partake of his Purim feast immediately following Shacharit prayers as he would on Shabbat day, in accordance with the opinion of the saintly Shelah.
 Nevertheless, according to the letter of the law, it is permissible to begin this feast later on in the day as is the prevalent custom.

-The Proper Time for the Purim Feast in Jerusalem This Year
+The Proper Time for the Purim Feast This Year

-This year, 5779, the holiday of Purim, which is on the 14th of Adar, falls this coming Wednesday night and Thursday.
-In walled-cities from the days of Yehoshua bin Nun, meaning in the holy city of Jerusalem, Purim will be celebrated on Thursday night and Friday, the 15th of Adar.
+This year, 5781, the holiday of Purim, which is on the 14th of Adar, falls this coming Thursday night and Friday.
+In walled-cities from the days of Yehoshua bin Nun, meaning in the holy city of Jerusalem, Purim will fall out on the 15th of Adar, namely this coming Shabbat, in which case a “three-day Purim” is celebrated, as we shall discuss in the following Halacha.

 The great Rishon Le’Zion, Hagaon Harav Yitzchak Yosef Shlit”a writes (in his Yalkut Yosef, Chapter 695) that according to the letter of the law, one may hold the Purim feast even later in the afternoon since this meal is considered a Mitzvah and a Seudat Mitzvah at its appropriate time may be held even on Friday afternoon.